mheap/nexmo-developer/_documentation/en/messages/concepts/messages-api-sandbox.md

 The Messages API Sandbox is currently free to use.

+## Rate Limit

+The Messages API Sandbox has a rate limit of one message per second.

 ## Sandbox supported features

 The following table shows the supported features of the Messages Sandbox compared to the production Messages API: